meesgoudbeek/headFWD-music-library/README.md

 This is a music library application where a user can create custom playlists and add songs from the music library.

+For the data to show you will need to install json-server

+Install JSON Server

+npm install -g json-server

+then navigate to the data folder and run:

+json-server --watch db.json

 ## Available Scripts

 In the project directory, you can run: